-7One example of a country-specific size advantage is the potential market size, which offers the potential to exploit economies of scale and learning effects in order to create a price advantage.
+7One example of country-specific size advantages is the potential market size, which offers the potential to exploit economies of scale and learning effects in order to create a price advantage.
 However, even at the stage of operationalising the potential market size, there are problems in defining and delineating relevant markets.
 A series of Lead Market studies (Beise/Cleff, 2003) have shown that aggregating "culturally and economically similar" areas was not an adequate way of identifying the different relevant markets, in that it did not allow for sufficient differentiation.
 For example, heavy goods vehicles in the USA are very different from those in Europe for legal reasons.
 The scope of the two relevant markets is affected accordingly.
 For passenger cars - as another product from the same industry -, however, no strong difference of this sort comes into play.

-tion design.
+stronger when the relative price differences at the start of the innovation competition are greater.
+Its effectiveness also increases with increased dynamism of the relative price development in favour of the innovation design.
 Only when the relative price difference in favour of the innovations on the Lead Market is so great that the transaction costs incurred in changing over to the innovation design can be compensated, will firms and customers in other markets abroad switch over to the Lead Market design.